NevynIt/pyseq/rp2040/midi_bridge/midi_bridge.md

         - looping envelope values are calculated as part of the transformation when needes
     - if looping, keeps track of the noteon/noteoff messages it sends, to be able to send noteoffs when the loop is stopped

+Interesting note:
+ - rp2040 can write on its flash memory with blocks of 256 bytes, which are then accessible directly and transparently as they are mapped in memory
+ - this changes everything in how memory is loaded and used from flash

-object types - on the eeprom:
+object types - on the flash:
  - id is a 14 bit number stored in a 16 bit with the following mask 0b0111111101111111
     - 0xFFFF is *the* invalid ID
     - 0x0000 is used as NULL, end of lists
  - ruleset (rule list id)
     - if the first byte is 0xFF, the entry is unused
     - all rules that match are fired. when compiled, rules are sorted by the (arbitratry) match list id, so that the match is checked only once
- - rule (match list id, action, data) - total 6x 7-bit
+ - rule (match list id, action, data) - total 3x 16bit
     - if match list id == 0x0000 the previous rule was the last
-    - if action == 0x7f7f, then the action is a command, and data represents the 14-bit parameter.
+    - if action == 0xFFFF, then the action is a command, and data represents the 14-bit parameter.
 Commands can be:
         - set status variables used in message matching
         - select a different ruleset
         - change configuration parameters